verlok/vanilla-lazyload/README.md

 Didn't find the [recipe](#-recipes) that exactly matches your case?
 We have demos!

-The [demos](https://github.com/verlok/vanilla-lazyload/tree/master/demos) folder contains 20+ use cases of LazyLoad.
+The [demos](https://github.com/verlok/vanilla-lazyload/tree/master/demos) folder contains 30+ use cases of vanilla-lazyload.
 You might find there what you're looking for.

 | Type      | Title                                                                                          | Code                                           | Demo                                                                                           |
 | --------- | ---------------------------------------------------------------------------------------------- | ---------------------------------------------- | ---------------------------------------------------------------------------------------------- |